Pepper List: Scoville Heat Levels, Flavor Profiles & Culinary Uses

 Conclusion

 This comprehensive pepper list equips you with science-backed knowledge to select, handle, and cook with peppers confidently.
-From mild bell peppers to extreme Carolina Reapers, understanding heat levels and flavor profiles transforms your culinary creations.
+From mild bell peppers to extreme Carolina Reapers, understanding heat levels, contextual boundaries, and measurement evolution transforms your culinary creations through evidence-based decisions.

 Sophie Dubois